rubatopy/rubato/docs/source/tutorials/platformer/step2.rst

         z_index=1,
     )

-And now in the main file we need to import shared and add him to the scene (above the begin):
+And now in the main file we need to import shared and add it to the scene (above the begin):
 Note: you need to import the shared file after having initialized rubato, so that you can use rubato functions in shared.

 .. code-block:: python